aidanwhiteley/books/README.md

 ## Docker
 Docker images are available for the various tiers that make up the full application.
 ### Docker web tier
-An nginx based Docker image (aidanwhiteley/books-web-angular) is available that hosts the AngularJS single page app and acts as the reverse proxy through to the API tier (this application).
-See https://github.com/aidanwhiteley/books-web for more details.
+An nginx based Docker image (aidanwhiteley/books-web-react) is available that hosts the React/Typescript single page app and acts as the reverse proxy through to the API tier (this application).
+See https://github.com/aidanwhiteley/books-react for more details.
-The checked in docker.compose.yml specifies the user of aidanwhiteley/books-web-angular-gateway which routes Ajax call to the APIs via Spring Cloud Gateway based API gateway.
+The checked in docker-compose.yml specifies the use of aidanwhiteley/books-web-react-gateway which routes Ajax calls to the APIs via a Spring Cloud Gateway based API gateway.
 ### API Gateway
 A Spring Cloud Gateway based API gateway image is available to route web traffic on port 8000 through to (a cluster of) Spring Boot based books microservices.
-Also provides throttling and load balancing amonst the available books microservices.
+Also provides basic throttling and load balancing amongst the available books microservices.
 Requires a Service Registry to register with and find running books microservices.
 ### Service Registry
 A Spring / Netflix Eureka service registry in which instances of the books microservice register themselves and in